loldormy/MongoUpdate/README.md

 # MongoUpdate
-MongoUpdate is a fast library for managing live CRUD operations for MongoDB apps across several clients handling access and data conflicts.
-It uses the MongoDB aggregation pipeline to perform updates in one request and offers a detailed history feature for all operations.
-It focuses on giving extensive control over all document properties.
+MongoUpdate is a fast library for managing live CRUD operations across multiple clients.
+It handles access control and data conflicts automatically, uses MongoDB's aggregation pipeline for single-request updates, and provides detailed operation history.